khulnasoft-lab/clix.py/docs/tutorial/exceptions.md

 When your code has errors and you run it, it will show the error and an exception.

-Typer does some tricks to help you detect those errors quickly.
+Clix does some tricks to help you detect those errors quickly.

 ## Example Broken App